fieldtrip/website/development/realtime/buffer_java.md

 ## Writing FieldTrip buffer events

 There are also a couple of tools for translating events such as incoming MIDI messages or GUI button presses into FieldTrip events.
-For all tools listed below, the ''sample'' field of the written events will be automatically inserted (either by the server or polling for the current number of samples), and the ''offset'' and ''duration'' fields will be set to zero.
+For all tools listed below, the "sample" field of the written events will be automatically inserted (either by the server or polling for the current number of samples), and the "offset" and "duration" fields will be set to zero.

 Because the tools listed here are fairly simple, studying their [source code](http://code.google.com/p/fieldtrip/source/browse/trunk/realtime/src/buffer/java) is also a good way to learn about the [Java interface](/development/realtime/buffer_java) to the FieldTrip buffer.

 ### MidiToBuffer

-The class ''MidiToBuffer'' can be used to listen on a MIDI in device for messages, and write them to a FieldTrip buffer.
+The class "MidiToBuffer" can be used to listen on a MIDI in device for messages, and write them to a FieldTrip buffer.
 You should start the tool from the command line like (note the colon between hostname and port

     java MidiToBuffer localhost:1972